 - (1) Except as set out in subsection (3) of this rule below, any opposition to a motion must be filed, and service of the opposition must be completed on the movant, no later than fourteen (14) days preceding the hearing date for the motion.
 The opposition must set forth all relevant facts and any relevant legal authority.
-An opposition must be supported by affidavits or declarations that conform to the provisions of subsection (c) of this rule. - (2) Except as set out in subsection (3) of this rule below, any reply memorandum must be filed and served no later than seven (7) days preceding the hearing date. - (3) Subsections (d)(1) and (2) of this rule do not apply to: - (A) Motions for summary judgment brought in any adversary proceeding; - (B) Motions for which an order shortening the time for the hearing date has been obtained; and, - (C) Motions or contested matters for which the court has set a separate briefing schedule either in open court or by separate order. - (4) For motions sought to be heard on shortened time, including when such motions are brought in an adversary proceeding, responses and replies will be due as set forth in the order granting the request that the motion be heard on -shortened time or as provided in LR 9006. - (e) Limitation on length of briefs and points and authorities; requirement for table of authorities; courtesy copies. - (1) Unless the court orders otherwise, prehearing and posthearing briefs and points and authorities in support of, or in response to, motions are limited to twenty (20) pages including the motion but excluding exhibits, addendums, tables of contents, tables of authorities, and the case caption.
-Reply briefs and points and authorities are limited to fifteen (15) pages, excluding exhibits, addenddumsaddendums, tables of contents, tables of authorities and the case caption.
-Where the court enters an order permitting a longer brief or points and authorities, the papers must include a table of contents and table of authorities. - (2) Unless the court orders otherwise, courtesy copies of all papers filed with the court for matters set for hearing must be delivered to the clerk's office no later than two (2) business days after filing; except for matters set on shortened time, which must be delivered to the court at least one (1) business day after filing.

-Chambers copies.
-Any party filing pleadings, motions, oppositions, replies or similar documents shall must-comply with the particular Judge's chambers copies requirement, if any, provided on the court's website.
+An opposition must be supported by affidavits or declarations that conform to the provisions of subsection (c) of this rule. - (2) Except as set out in subsection (3) of this rule below, any reply memorandum must be filed and served no later than seven (7) days preceding the hearing date. - (3) Subsections (d)(1) and (2) of this rule do not apply to: - (A) Motions for summary judgment brought in any adversary proceeding; - (B) Motions for which an order shortening the time for the hearing date has been obtained; and, - (C) Motions or contested matters for which the court has set a separate briefing schedule either in open court or by separate order. - (4) For motions sought to be heard on shortened time, including when such motions are brought in an adversary proceeding, responses and replies will be due as set forth in the order granting the request that the motion be heard on shortened time or as provided in LR 9006. - (e) Limitation on length of briefs and points and authorities; requirement for table of authorities; - (1) Unless the court orders otherwise, prehearing and posthearing briefs and points and authorities in support of, or in response to, motions are limited to twenty (20) pages including the motion but excluding exhibits, addendums, tables of contents, tables of authorities, and the case caption.
+Reply briefs and points and authorities are limited to fifteen (15) pages, excluding exhibits, addenddums, tables of contents, tables of authorities, and the case caption.
+Where the court enters an order permitting a longer brief or points and authorities, the papers must include a table of contents and table of authorities. - (f) Chambers copies.
+Any party filing pleadings, motions, oppositions, replies or similar documents must comply with the particular Judge's chambers copies requirement, if any, provided on the court's website. - (g) Stipulations.